Prag8855/aab/content/guides/getting-married-in-germany.md

 - [ ] **Passport**
 - [ ] **Official copy of your birth certificate**
-    It must be less than 6 months old.[^4] If it's not a EU birth certificate, it needs an *Apostille* and [certified translation](/glossary/beglaubigte%20Übersetzung).
+    It must be less than 6 months old.[^4] If it's not an EU birth certificate, it needs an *Apostille* and [certified translation](/glossary/beglaubigte%20Übersetzung).
 - [ ] **Registration certificate** (*[[Anmeldebestätigung]]*)
     You might need a [recent copy](/guides/replacement-meldebescheinigung) of it (*[[Meldebescheinigung]]*) that is less than 3 weeks old.
 - [ ] **Income certificate** (*Einkommensbescheinigung*)